qigao/sojs/README.md

 insistant that OO stil very powerful. as they're .Net and JS programmers, so there was this idea, but the truth is I just read some paper on lambda calculation, and I still remember the conclusion FP equals Turing, at that time I was reading lots of books regarding compilers,  trying to code some tools based on compilers.

-it took me a week for the basic lib and some other days for the GOF design patterns.
+it took me a week for the basic lib and some other days to implement the GOF design patterns with this sugar.